 Eric and I recently decided to update our RV captain’s chairs and in doing so we went through quite a bit of trial and error.
 Yesterday I shared some tips on how to paint upholstered chairs with a paint sprayer and today I’m revealing how our RV captain’s chairs turned out.
-Whether you are looking for an affordable option for updating your own RV chairs, or are just curious if painting upholstery is worth it I hope this post will help you decide if painting is the right option.
+Whether you are looking for an affordable option for updating your own RV chairs, or are just curious if painting upholstery is worth it, I hope this post will help you decide if paint is the right option for you.
+(You can also read our update on the results towards the bottom of this post).

 With the front of our RV being freshly painted white, the beige chairs just felt so bleh.
 Replacing them was out of our budget, I’m not much of a seamstress so re-upholstering them was out, and I wasn’t feeling any of the seat covers I found online.
 That’s when we decided to take a major risk and paint them.